 Driving a vehicle with a trailer in tow is vastly different from driving the same vehicle without a trailer in tow.
 Acceleration, maneuverability and braking are all diminished with a trailer in tow.
 It takes longer to get up to speed; you need more room to turn and pass, and more distance to stop when towing a trailer.
 You will need to spend time adjusting to the different feel and maneuverability of the tow vehicle with a loaded trailer.
-Because of the significant differences in all aspects of maneuverability when towing a trailer, the hazards and risks of injury are also much greater than when driving without a trailer.
+Because of the significant differences in all aspects of maneuverability when towing a trailer.
 You are responsible for keeping your vehicle and trailer in control, and for all the damage that is caused if you lose control of your vehicle and trailer.